 The screen of the OpenVario is not a touch-screen, so it should remain free of fingerprints.
-Cleaning the screen shall follow the same procedure as a glider canopy.
+If needed, cleaning the screen shall follow the same procedure as a glider canopy.

 The input devices shall be cleaned with a damp cloth.
 A mild detergent may be used if required, but the components aren't waterproof (so be careful).